dagknows/dkproxy/k8s_build/README.md

 sh mkmount.sh
 ```

-You should see something like this:
+You should see something like the below.
+Do not kill this process - open in a new window if necessary (or run as a daemon mode if you are running on a seperate VM).

 ```
  % sh mkmounts.sh